Annette Messager: Career

 She has exhibited and published her work extensively.

 In 2005, she represented France at the Venice Biennale, where she won the Golden Lion for her Pinocchio-inspired installation that transformed the French pavilion into a casino.
-One of her most famous pieces is her exhibition The Messengers, which showcases an installation of rooms that include a series of photographs and toy-like, hand knit animals in costumes.
+Created in 2019 and located in Lille, Dessous-dessous ("Upside Down") is a modified version of the piece.
+It is made up of a crimson silk cloth that reveals glimpses of items that seem remnants of a shipwreck, along with semblances of body parts.
+This work references migrants’ fatal voyages across the Mediterranean sea.
+‘The red fabric is blood and the Mediterranean is full of corpses,’One of her most famous pieces is her exhibition The Messengers, which showcases an installation of rooms that include a series of photographs and toy-like, hand knit animals in costumes.
 For example, some of the animals' heads were replaced by heads of other stuffed animals to reflect the ways in which humans disguise themselves or transform their identities with costume.

-In 2014, she created an installation titled Les Interdictions : a combination of the puppet motif and a pattern of sixty eight prohibitory signs from around the world.
+In 2014, she created an installation titled Les Interdictions: a combination of the puppet motif and a pattern of sixty eight prohibitory signs from around the world.
 The only sign that was invented by the artist is a sign condemning prostitution.

+In 2023, one of her works, Mes voeux (avec nos cheveux), was used as the promotional artwork for the Peter Gabriel song "Playing For Time".

+Inspirations

+“Because I was born in France during World War II, I was exposed to death at an early age...”
+Death and the ephemeral nature of living are major sources of inspiration for Messager's works.

+While not calling herself a feminist (she says that in France the term means something different than it does elsewhere), Messager has given herself many different titles over the years, portraying herself as Annette Messager the Artist, the Collector, the Trickster, the Peddler, the Cheater, and the Practical Woman.
+She has used many different, marginalised techniques such as knitting, taxidermy, photography, labels, and toys, and has created soft sculptures and installations.
+Her art explores how through their small actions, secrets and private rituals, women are still able to be themselves in a world of male privilege.